 I have a really simple one light portrait lighting set-up that I use for beauty shots and dramatic portraits.
 I’ll walk you through it and show you how you can add more lights and gels to turn this simple arrangement into a bold and colorful set-up.

-Are you tired of hearing me say keep it simple stupid yet?
+Are you tired of hearing me say keep it super simple yet?
 Are you beginning to understand that a great shot is much less about the camera and the lighting than it is about the moment that you create in front of the camera?

 I hope so!
 Of course, I’m not saying that you don’t need to pay attention to the physics stuff and the lighting stuff – because of course you do! – but all the gear in the world won’t help you if you don’t really know how to use it.
 The same thing happens if you haven’t learned to understand how light works and reacts in different situations.
 That’s where the practice comes in.